-- 30 first breaks.
-Both elevation statics and refraction statics were applied here, using a datum elevation of 400 m and a replacement velocity of 2250 m/s (same as for original processing).
-Initially, we processed the data with a relative-amplitude preservation, however, it turned out that qualitatively better results for the deeper crust were obtained with a pre-stack AGC scaling (5 s window).
-We used ION Geophysical pre-stack time migration (PSTM) root-mean-square (Vrms) velocity models for the NMO/DMO corrections.
+solution.
+Towards this end, we employed an in-house neuralnetwork-based algorithm (Mezyk and Malinowski, 2018) for picking first breaks.
+Both elevation statics and refraction statics were applied here using a datum elevation of 400 m and a replacement velocity of $2250 \,\mathrm{m \, s^{-1}}$ (the same as for original processing).
+Initially, we processed the data with a relative amplitude preservation; however, it turned out that qualitatively better results for the deeper crust were obtained with a pre-stack AGC scaling (5 s window).
+We used ION Geophysical pre-stack time migration (PSTM) root mean square (RMS) velocity models for the NMO-DMO corrections.
 Mild coherency filtering was applied pre-stack (only FX deconvolution).
-Dip - 35 moveout corrections (DMO) appeared to be an essential step.
-We used Kirchhoff integral-based DMO algorithm on the common-offset planes.
-It brought improvements into the sections, by strengthening the continuity of reflectors and correcting for conflicting dips.
-In general, migrating the DMO-corrected stacked sections provided a clearer image with increased reflection consistency both in the vertical and horizontal direction.
-After the DMO-stack, signal coherency was substantially increased with a post-stack linear dip filtering.
-Careful tuning of the parameters was required not to create - 40 artificial events.
+Dip moveout corrections (DMO) appeared to be an essential step.
+We used a Kirchhoff-integral-based DMO algorithm on the common offset planes.
+It brought improvements into the sections by strengthening the continuity of reflectors and correcting for conflicting dips.
+In general, migrating the DMO-corrected stacked sections provided a clearer image with increased reflection consistency in both the vertical and horizontal direction.
+After the DMO stack, signal coherency was substantially increased with a poststack linear dip filtering.
+Careful tuning of the parameters was required not to create artificial events.
 Dip-filtered stacks were subsequently migrated.
-We tested the line-segment migration code (Calvert, 2004), but because of the generally noisier appearance of such migrated sections, we prefer to use simple F-K (Stolt) migration.
+We tested the line-segment migration code (Calvert, 2004), but because of the generally noisier appearance of such migrated sections, we prefer to use simple F - K (Stolt) migration.
 Finally, depth conversion was carried out.
 Velocity models for depth conversion were merged from the PSDM velocity models provided by ION Geophysical for the section above the basement and the compilation of the crustal velocity model for Poland derived from WARR data (Grad et al., 2016) for the deeper section below the basement.